List of lakes of Lithuania

 About 1,200 are supported only by groundwater and neither receive nor distribute any surface water.
 However, many of the other lakes are interconnected by complex passages and rivulets.
 These lake systems are major tourist attractions in Aukštaitija National Park and are popular with kayakers.
-The lakes in and near the Molėtai district municipality are a weekend destination for many residents of Vilnius, who have built summer houses and villas in the area.
+The lakes in and near the Molėtai district municipality are a weekend destination for many residents of Vilnius, who have summer houses and villas in the area.

 Lake origins

 The great majority of Lithuania's lakes formed after the Wisconsin glacier retreated.
 The oldest date from about 13,000 years before the present.
 The varieties of glacial lakes include: